damiendr/ISPC.jl/README.md

 - Simple composite types like `UnitRange` are supported inside kernels (eg. in `for` loops) but not as kernel arguments at the moment.

+- Only functions that have a direct translation to ISPC are supported inside kernels.
+User-defined functions may be used if they are declared `@inline`.

 Work in progress, expect bugs and missing math functions.
 More documentation to come.